ClementNerma/NightOS/docs/specs/services.md

 Scope whose conventions are established by the system are prefixed by `SYS_`.
 Each application exposing such a service will be get special recognition for the tasks associated to this scope service.
 Also, this prefix is reserved for such scopes and cannot be used for custom ones.

+These services are not available directly to the end applications ; they can only be used through [system services](system-services/README.md).

 ## Architecture of a service

 Applications have exactly one running service per scope, and each service has exactly one running instance per active user, to prevent a user to connect to the service of a user with more privileges than itself.
 System services, on their side, only have one global instance.